Geography of Scotland: Human geography

-There are seven cities in Scotland; Glasgow, Edinburgh, Aberdeen, Dundee, Inverness, Perth and Stirling.
+There are eight cities in Scotland; Glasgow, Edinburgh, Aberdeen, Dundee, Inverness, Perth, Dunfermline and Stirling.
 The 2001 census identified Glasgow as being the largest city in Scotland, with a total population of 629,501, while the Scottish capital, Edinburgh had a population of 448,624, in the same year.
 Between 1991 and 2001, the populations of Edinburgh and Stirling grew by 2.9% and 6.5% respectively.
 Inverness experienced population growth of over 10% during the same period.
 At the same time, Glasgow, Dundee and Aberdeen all witnessed population decline.
 Aside from the cities, the greatest intra-census population growth was experienced in the local authorities of West Lothian, East Lothian, Aberdeenshire and Perth and Kinross.
 The Western Isles saw a 9.8% decrease in population between 1991 and 2001.

+Major towns in Scotland based on population include Paisley, East Kilbride, Kilmarnock, Livingston, Hamilton, Ayr, Cumbernauld, Irvine, Coatbridge and Wishaw.
+Paisley is commonly referred to as Scotland's largest town, having a population of 77,270 in 2020, a larger population than four Scottish cities – Dunfermline (54,990), Inverness (47,790), Perth (47,350) and Stirling (37,910).
+Towns such as Cumbernauld, East Kilbride and Stonehouse were largely created or expanded as new towns in order to combat the overpopulation and overspill in Scotland's largest cities – Glasgow and Edinburgh.
+Other new towns in Scotland include Glenrothes, Irvine and Livingston.

+Glasgow City is the largest of the subdivisions of Scotland in terms of population, with a population of 622,820 in 2022.
+This is followed by City of Edinburgh with a population of 514,990 in 2022, Fife with a population of 371,340, North Lanarkshire with 340,930 and South Lanarkshire with 327,430.
+Despite being the largest subdivision in Scotland by area, Highland has a combined population of 235,710, making it the seventh largest subdivision in the country by population.
+Similarly, despite having a smaller area than its boundary neighbours East Ayrshire and South Ayrshire, North Ayrshire has the largest population of the former Ayrshire counties, with a population of 133,490 people across an area of 885km2.
+In contrast, East Ayrshire has a population of 120,390 people across 1,262km2, whilst South Ayrshire with an area of 1,222km2 has a population of 111,560.